yxlin/ggdmc/README.md

 ## Installation

-We now use S4 class in version 2.7.5.
-The new design enables a more user-friendly interface of help pages.
+We now use S4 class after version 2.7.5.
+The new design enables a more user-friendly interface in help pages.

 From CRAN (0.2.6.0):
 > install.packages("ggdmc")